cielecki/day-composer/library/index.md

 - **Use When**: User asks to plan any specific day, needs help organizing complex schedules, wants strategic thinking about time management, or requires systematic daily planning

 ### Specialized Assistants
+- **Path**: `Modes/Analytics.md`
+- **Description**: Personal data analyst and accountability partner with 30-day context for thorough pattern analysis, correlation discovery, and data-driven insights.
+Meticulously examines daily notes to identify trends in productivity, health, habits, relationships, and goal progress
+- **Use When**: User wants analysis of their patterns, needs accountability conversations, asks about productivity trends, health correlations, habit effectiveness, or wants data-driven insights about their lifestyle

 - **Path**: `Modes/Reflection.md`
 - **Description**: Female coaching mode for introspection and personal growth with 30-day context, role model perspectives, and guidance on life alignment with values and priorities
 - **Use When**: User wants to reflect on experiences, needs emotional support, discussing personal growth, processing events, or seeking perspective on life patterns and decisions